rapidsai/cugraph/docs/cugraph/source/wholegraph/installation/source_build.md

 # Building from Source

 The following instructions are for users wishing to build wholegraph from source code.
-These instructions are tested on supported distributions of Linux,CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for list of supported environments.
+These instructions are tested on supported distributions of Linux,CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for a list of supported environments.
 Other operating systems _might be_ compatible, but are not currently tested.

-The wholegraph package include both a C/C++ CUDA portion and a python portion.
+The wholegraph package includes both a C/C++ CUDA portion and a python portion.
 Both libraries need to be installed in order for cuGraph to operate correctly.
 The C/C++ CUDA library is `libwholegraph` and the python library is `pylibwholegraph`.

 ## Prerequisites